VVS Diamonds Buying Guide, Pros & Cons, Prices

 For many buyers with budget constraints looking for a high-quality diamond, the VЅ rаngе is also an excellent option.

 When buying a VVS diamond, selecting a stone that is equally high in color, cut, and carat weight is important.
-A VVS diamond with a poor cut, small carat weight, and/or a yellow tint is not much better than a SI1 diamond with similar characteristics.
+A VVS diamond with a poor cut, small carat weight, and/or a yellow tint is not much better than an SI1 diamond with similar characteristics.
 At the same time, if a buyer is comparing a 1 carat round VSS1 clarity, J color, and ideal cut diamond against a 1 carat, SI1 clarity, J color, and ideal cut diamond, the latter is a better choice if the price is more or less the same.
 Under such a scenario, the obvious choice would be to buy the VVS1 diamond.